Updated March 17, 2026 · By Jake Embers

 Initial Investment

 Gas grills span the widest price range.
 You can find basic two-burner models for under $200, though I'd recommend spending at least $300-400 for something reliable.
-High-end gas grills from Weber, Napoleon, or Lynx can cost $3,000 or more.
+Check out our guide to gas grills under $300 for budget-friendly recommendations.

 Pellet grills typically start around $400-500 for entry-level models.
 Mid-range grills like the Traeger Pro series run $600-900.
-Premium pellet grills with WiFi connectivity and advanced features can exceed $2,000.
-Check out our guide to the best pellet grills under $500 for budget-friendly options.
+Premium pellet grills with WiFi connectivity can exceed $2,000.

 Ongoing Fuel Costs